bspaans/python-mingus/sphinx_build/html/_sources/doc/wiki/tutorialFluidsynth.txt

 ----

-== Loading a !SoundFont ==
+== Loading a SoundFont ==

-To load the !SoundFont and initialize !FluidSynth we'll only have to call `init`.
+To load the SoundFont and initialize FluidSynth we'll only have to call `init`.

 >>> fluidsynth.init("soundfont.SF2")